LyazS/LoadTFLite2TF/README.md

 ## Load into TF native ops

-* check your path (test_json) in Code4TFv13/TFLite2TFv13.py or Code4TFv15/TFLite2TFv15.py
+* check your path (test_json) in Code4TFv15/TFLite2TFv15.py

+* run **Change2NewJson.py** and get the new json

-* run it : **python TFLite2TFv15.py** and get a .pb file
+* run **TFLite2TFv15.py** and get a .pb file

-* then your can load the .pb file to test
+* then your can test the speed using .pb/.tflite/OpenCV.DNN
-    1. construct a np.array for your network inputs
-    2. **python loadpb.py**
-    3. check your outputs

 ## Need to know
-1. I just test the Project Mediapipe tflite,for your own using, check the ops definition
+1. I just test the Project Mediapipe tflite,for your own using, check the ops definition in **Operators.py**